madsys/AIRT/README.md

 [1] What is AIRT?
 --------------------

-	AIRT(Advanced incident response tool) is a set of incident response assistant tools which works on linux platform.
+	AIRT(Advanced incident response tool) is a tool set for incident response which works on linux platform.
 It's useful when you want to know what evil kernel backdoor is still resident on your broken system and what the hell it is.
 AIRT is dedicated to discover the kernel backdoors on linux platform.
 It consists of 5 useful tools:

 o mod_hunter:
-	looks for hidden module on the suspect system.
+	detect hidden module on the suspect system.

 o process_hunter:
-	looks for hidden process from kernel on the suspect system.
+	detect hidden process from kernel on the suspect system.

 o sock_hunter:
-	looks for hidden port from kernel on the suspect system (only support IPv4 now).
+	detect hidden net port from kernel on the suspect system (only supports IPv4 now).

 o modumper:
 	dumps the hidden module into file.